 The CMC is proud to offer general community mediation services to those in need of a nuetral mediator to help resolve a dispute.
 Our highly-trained mediators can handle the following types of routine disputes:

 - neighbor disputes

 - multi-party mediation

 If you would like to schedule mediation, please contact us or call (406) 522-8442.

 The CMC offers conflict resolution trainings for work place conflict, human resources, middle and high school peer mediation, general mediation, and family mediation training.
 We can also create a specialized training for your company upon request.
 Please contact us or call (406) 522-8442 to discuss your options.

-Our Limited Income Family Mediation program allows modest income families going through divorce or setting up parenting plans to work together in a supportive, neutral setting with a third-party CMC mediator.
-Where children are involved mediators assist the family in developing a thoughtful parenting schedule guided by the child’s best interest.
+In family cases where children are involved, mediators assist the family in developing a thoughtful parenting schedule guided by the child’s best interest.
 Through this vital service parents and children experience less stress and are better able to move forward into positive healing and growth.

 The fees charged to the parties do not cover the costs of this program.
 This program is largely grant-funded by the Gilhousen Family Foundation, Greater Gallatin United Way, and the Montana Justice Foundation.